Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Be Positive: Recognize the positive aspects of your character when feeling overwhelmed
+- Concentrate on Positives: Be aware of all the good aspects to your character even when you’re feeling overwhelmed

 Overcommitting Workload